 2. Have you ever thrown away a book that you just couldn't make work?

-3. Is it still exciting to publish a new book even after all this time?
+3. Is it still exciting to publish a new book?

 4. Do you get ideas for new books all the time and you keep them written down, or does one come to mind when you need one?

 When I am working in a book, all of my creative energy is going into that book.
 Sometimes I will see something, or hear something that lodges in the back of my mind, or there are feelings or styles I’d like to explore, but I don’t really start thinking about a new book until I am finished my current project.
 Then I begin brainstorming.
 During that process, lots of ideas get thrown out.